adl1995/HIPS-to-Py/documents/application.md

 #### The HEALPix framework ####

-HEALPix, an acronym of 'Hierarchical Equal Area isoLatitude Pixelization of a sphere', is a framework for discretizing high resolution data.
-The software is available in C, C++, Fortran90, IDL, Java, and Python.
+This project will involve the HEALPix 'Hierarchical Equal Area isoLatitude Pixelization of a sphere' framework for discretizing high resolution data.
+This has implementations in many languages.
 It extends a data structure (with a library), for each language.
 The main features provided by this software are:

   * Pixel manipulation
   * Spherical Harmonics Transforms
   * Visualization
   * Input / Output (supports FITS files)

 In a nutshell, the pixelization procedure subdivides a spherical sphere in which each pixel is equidistant from the origin - meaning it covers the same surface area.
-This produces a HEALPix grid, whose interesting property is that pixels are distributed on lines of constant latitude.
-Due to this iso-latitude distribution of pixels the complexity for computing integrals over each harmonics is N<sup>1/2</sup>.

-#### Pixel numbering schemes ####

-HEALPix provides two numbering schemes for pixels, namely **RING scheme** and **NESTED scheme**.
+This produces a HEALPix grid.
+The framework provides two numbering schemes for pixels, namely **RING scheme** and **NESTED scheme**.
+It provides three coordinate systems, namely **Celestial** (HiPS default), **Galactic**, and **Ecliptic**.

 Some alternative tools to HEALPix are Hierarchical Triangular Mesh (HTM) and Tessellated Octahedral Adaptive Subdivision Transform (TOAST).

-#### HEALPix coordinate system ####
-HEALPix header files contain one of the following three letters, each depicting the coordinate system being used:

-* C:Celestial=ICRS=RA/DEC(equatorial)=FK5 J2000
-* G:Galactic
-* E:Ecliptic

 HiPS uses the Celestial coordinate system by default.
-Also, HiPS does not support Ecliptic coordinate system.
+Also, HiPS does not support the Ecliptic coordinate system.

-#### HiPS pixels, tiles and file structuring scheme ####
+#### HiPS working ####
 The multi-resolution representation of original images provides the basis for visualizing data in a progressive way as the pixels that are required for a given view can be accessed through pre-computed HEALPix maps, and the nested pixel numbering scheme provides a simple hierarchical indexing system that encodes pixel inheritance across different orders.

-As it is cumbersome to transfer each pixel (essentially a file), HiPS scheme groups pixels in different tiles.
+HiPS scheme groups pixels in different tiles.
 The general relationship between tiles and pixels is that a tile with n-tile pixels along each side forms a HEALPix mesh of order of k-tile.

-In HiPS, tiles store map information from HEALPix.
+Tiles store map information from HEALPix.
 These tiles are presented as square arrays and it is possible to store them in multiple file formats.
-Focusing on simplicity and usability, the description of arrays stored in files are straightforward with all the array positions being filled.
 The files are organized in different directories.
 Here, tiles are used as files and tile orders are used for grouping data in directories - all following a naming convention.
 For more information on the method of storing files, [this](http://aladin.unistra.fr/hips/hipsdoc.pdf) document can be viewed, written by Pierre Fernique.

 #### HiPS images & catalogues ####
-The way HiPS represents images is by resampling them on a HEALPix grid at the maximum desired order, say k<sup>max</sup>.
-Then it generates tile images for tile orders.
+HiPS generates tile images for tile orders.
 When mosaicking / stitching images, the angular resolution is taken into account.
-There are various methods for filling the data region when stitching images and dealing with background difference.
-The k<sup>max</sup> chosen earlier determines minimum pixel size which is near to the angular pixel size or the resolution of original data.

 Next important thing is whether to emphasize on ``display quality`` or ``photometric accuracy``, which depends on our use case.
 Image encoding can be done either in **FITS**, **PNG**, **JPG** file format.
 For most cases it is enough to only generate FITS and PNG files.
 The lowest order pixel values correspond to a large area of the sky.
-The HiPS indexing structure takes care of mapping correct tiles onto a display.

-HiPS generation for huge amounts of data such as the Hubble Space Telescope requires planning of system growth.

-The same ways a tile in HiPS image survey contains a 512x512 image, a tile catalogue contains the RA / DEC coordinates stored in a TSV file.
-The data is ASCII tab separated and is organized in various directories the same way as HiPS images.

 #### Drawing HiPS tiles ####
 To draw HiPS tiles, affine transformation is used.
 For displaying a HiPS tile, first the best order is chosen to fit the display.
 Properties such as the maximum order and coordinate system (either ICRS or Galactic) are read from a file.
 The four corners of an image are mapped onto the display using affine transformation.